-These lessons are free of charge.
+All this material is free of charge so you can use and share it with others as much as you want.
 Just keep in mind, you can reproduce and distribute this material, but you cannot copyright or sell it under any circumstance whatsoever.

-Note: All of these studies are available in Adobe® PDF format, which you will need to open and download the files.
-If you don't already have the free Acrobat Reader on your computer, you can download it here.
+Note: All the material is provided in Adobe® PDF format.
+You will need the Acrobat Reader to open and download any file.
+If you don't already have the free Acrobat Reader, you can download it here.

-Please let me know what you think about this curriculum.
+Please let me know what you think about the lessons.
 I'm always open to suggestions for improvement.
 Contact me at: ccuv-ChildrensMinistry@usa.net

-I pray that you will use these lessons to teach the Bible as an entire plan by a systematic and connected study of the Word.
-I'm sure you will find it to be a useful resource to help bring each and every child in your care into a deeper personal relationship with our Lord Jesus Christ.
+I pray that you will use these lessons for the glory of God.
+I'm sure you will find this site to be a useful resource to help bring each and every child in your care into a deeper personal relationship with our Lord Jesus Christ.
 It brings joy to my heart knowing that the Sunday school curriculum materials that the Lord has been leading me to write over the past number of years will bring honor to Him.